HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Inwieweit denken Sie zur Zeit daran …
+q: Inwieweit denken Sie daran…

 is: